Review: “The Abductables” (Cauldron Comics – Monochrome May Special)

 The book is entirely in gray scale black-and-white, which is completely understandable for a crowdfunded, independent book.
 Unfortunately, the book would have benefited from a few splashes of color: simple lighting effects, bright energy blasts emanating from the alien weapons, or even some bright reds (or greens) to accent the bountiful showers of blood.

 Probe me, Daddy

-Neither writer Michael Derrick nor artist Ibai Canales has teased any kind of follow-up to The Abductables (that I’m aware of, anyway).
+Writer Michael Derrick has teased a follow-up to The Abductables which picks up where this first book left off.
 While I am interested to see where Agent Alden’s story takes him, I’m also satisfied with the ending I got.
 The Abductables isn’t a perfect book, and much of your enjoyment will depend on whether you are keen on the art, and if you appreciate the books’ intentionally offensive jokes.
 I did enjoy it, so I would recommend it to the like-minded.

 If you didn’t buy into the original crowdfunding campaign, there’s unfortunately no way to pick up a copy of The Abductables at the moment, digital or otherwise.
 Here’s hoping that Cauldron Comics does offer some way to make The Abductables available.
 If I have indeed aroused your interest in the book, you can follow Michael Derrick on social media here to be the first to know